richardtallent/tailwindcss-def/README.md

 # tailwindcss-def

+## Important Note

+After releasing and starting to test this plugin, I noticed that many of the default styles I was trying to set were also set by Tailwind's "preflight" CSS.
+Unfortunately, those preflight rules have a highers CSS specificity than the default classes created here.
+So, a number of use cases I hoped to make work here (such as button backgrounds) aren't working.
+I'm not sure if there's a way around this, especially for building and importing libraries, so *caveat emptor*.

 ## What does this plugin do?

 This plugin adds a new `def:` variant to your Tailwind CSS configuration.
 Any class using this variant _can be overridden by other TailwindCSS classes_.